Quantum geodesic flows and curvature: Quantum geodesics on the fuzzy sphere

 is nonzero (which is if and only if the $\lambda_i$ are all distinct).
 Here $c_1,c_2>0$ are parameters and $t$ is in a certain interval containing $0$.
-In general, negative $\mu_1$ and positive $\mu_2$ here give a real solution.
 Note that if we chose the $\mu_i$ then the corresponding metric up to an overall normalisation is

 so this is positive only when $\mu_1<1, \mu_2>-1,\mu_1\mu_2>-1$.
 Figure~\ref{fuzgeo} gives an example like this where $\mu_1=-\tfrac{1}{2}$, $\mu_2=1$, so that $\mu_3=-1$ and $g={\rm diag}(4,3,1)$ is the metric up to normalisation.
 We take $c_1=c_2=1$ and we have $\mu=-\tfrac{1}{2}$, so